scrollmapper/bible_databases_deuterocanonical/sources/en/_the_general_epistle_of_barnabas/_the_general_epistle_of_barnabas.md

 **[11:4]** And again the prophet saith, I will go before thee and will lay low the mountains.
 And I will break the doors of brass and burst the bars of iron; and I will give unto thee the treasures of darkness hidden and unseen, that they may know that I am the Lord God; and, He shall dwell in the lofty cave of the strong rock.

 **[11:5]** Then what saith he of the Son?
-His water is faithful.
+His water is sure.
 Ye shall behold the king in his glory, and your soul shall practise the fear of the Lord.

-**[11:6]** And again, in another prophet, he saith, He that doeth these things shall be as a tree that groweth beside the watercourses, which giveth his fruit in his season; and his leaf shall not fall off, and whatever he doeth shall prosper.
+**[11:6]** And again, in another prophet, he saith, He that doeth these things shall be as a tree that groweth beside a water-course, which giveth his fruit in his season; and his leaf shall not fall off, and whatever he doeth shall prosper.

 **[11:7]** Not so are the ungodly, not so; they are like the dust which the wind carrieth away from the face of the earth, wherefore the ungodly shall not rise up in judgment, nor sinners in the congregation of the just: for the Lord knoweth the way of the just, but the way of the ungodly shall perish.